apollographql/apollo/docs/source/resources/faq.md

 description: Common questions asked at each stage of GraphQL adoption
 ---

 Everyone has questions about how to properly set up a GraphQL schema, but not all questions are alike.
 In different stages of development, different things matter.
-This guide will questions that people commonly have have at every step along the journey to GraphQL in production.
+This guide will questions that people commonly have at every step along the journey to GraphQL in production.

 ## Learning GraphQL